 Have 20 minutes?
-Read the full Code Administrator Consultation
+Read the full Workgroup Report

 Have 30 minutes?
-Read the full Code Administrator Consultation and Annexes.
+Read the full Workgroup Report and Annexes.

 Status summary: The Workgroup have finalised the proposer's solution.
-We are now consulting on this proposed change.
+They are now seeking approval from the Panel that the Workgroup have met their Terms of Reference and can proceed to Code Administrator Consultation.